bulletmark/pacpush/README.md

 My use case follows as a good example of what this utility is for.

-I update my main Arch PC and my Arch laptop every day using `pacaur -Syu`.
+I update my main Arch PC and my Arch laptop every day using [`yay`](https://github.com/Jguer/yay).
 Previously, I would update either both machines in parallel, or one before the other.
 So both machines would download the package lists from the web, then download and install the out of date system packages, then download, build, and install all out of date AUR packages.
 This takes quite some time, particularly on a slow internet connection, and it is inefficient to be downloading and building most packages twice for the same architecture machines.

 Using `pacpush`, I now update my PC first then after that update has finished I run `pacpush lt` on my PC to update `lt` directly via my